 “I plan to keep working on education, and open a nonprofit that focus on giving support to homeless people or to open a school to help the community.
 I believe the more you give, the more you receive.
 God has been blessing me with so many things, so I would like to help others who aren’t as fortunate as I have been.”

 As the first in her family to become a college graduate, Rosa has become the role model for the family.
 Her older sister is currently following in Rosa’s footsteps as a psychology student at OCCC, and Rosa is looking forward to seeing her son grow up and become an OCCC student, too.

-“Thank you to the scholarship donors for believing in me and my dreams and allowing me to prosper.
+When asked if there was a message for those who helped make her dreams become reality, she proudly declared, “Thank you for believing in me and my dreams and allowing me to prosper.
 I cannot wait for my son to attend OCCC when he gets older!”